 Market or Demographics

-The larger your target market, the higher the cost of billboard advertising, generally.
+Generally speaking, the larger your target market, the higher the cost of billboard advertising.

 Why Invest in Billboards?